alrik11es/calendar/README.md

 ##Motivation

 Do you remember those long... long... hours trying to create a rendered calendar?
-Think about this, the main problem is that you have to generate the structure for do the rendering in your template engine, no matter what it is.
-So the thing is I don't wanna give you a fully rendered calendar just the structure you need to do the render.
+Think about this, the main problem is that you have to generate the structure to do the rendering in your template engine, no matter what it is.
+So the thing  here is I don't wanna give you a fully rendered calendar just the structure you need to do the render.
 How do you do to render it... it's all on you.

 ##How it works
 Lets get into business.
 Set up a calendar from today to 6 months into the future: